Optimal Control of Underdamped Systems: An Analytic Approach: Underdamped control model

-\item[EP ] Mean entropy production.
+Mean entropy production.
 In stochastic thermodynamics, the average entropy production is identified with the Kullback-Leibler divergence of the forward measure $\mathcal{P}$ from a measure $\mathcal{P}_{\mathcal{R}} $ obtained by a combined time-reversal and path-reversal operation (see e.g. \cite{MaReMo2000,ChGa2008,GawK2013} and Appendix~\ref{app:KL} for further details):

 Some observations are in order.
+To start with, the identification of (\ref{model:ep}) as mean entropy production of during a thermodynamic transition is legitimate in consequence of its relation with the heat release by the system evolving according to (\ref{model:sde}).
+This is a consequence of the general theory expounded in \cite{ChGa2008}.
+In appendix~\ref{app:st} for reader convenience, we reproduce the calculation that justifies the identification.

 For any $g$, the entropy production vanishes for a system in a Maxwell-Boltzmann equilibrium.
 For a bridge process, equilibrium means that the boundary conditions~\eqref{model:ini},~\eqref{model:fin} are specified by the same Maxwell-Boltzmann distribution.
 The corresponding optimal control problem becomes trivial.
 In any non-trivial case, the Gibbs-Shannon entropy difference appearing in the first row of~\eqref{model:ep} does not play a role in the optimization as it is fully specified by the boundary conditions.

+Finally, the entropy production is \emph{non-coercive}, i.e it is not a convex functional of the control at $g$ equal zero.
+As a practical consequence, none of the infinitely many time-dependent protocols that connect the selected end states can be said to minimize the entropy production.
+Precise treatments of the optimal control problem in such a case are possible either by regularizing the problem \cite{MGSc2014}, or in special cases \cite{DeKiLu2017}, by considering non-purely mechanical controls \cite{PMG2014}.
+Studying, as we propose here, the mean entropy production at finite $g$ has the advantage of making the cost functional coercive with respect to the mechanical force.